top of page

 • A study showed that widows have an increased risk of heart disease, with some experiencing what’s known as “broken heart syndrome”—a stress-induced condition that mimics a heart attack.

 • The risk of early death increases for widows, particularly within the first few months and years after loss.
+This is from physical heath related issues, as well as the suicide risk, which is elevated in the first year of widowhood.

 Grief is exhausting, not just emotionally but physically.
 Sleep disturbances, changes in appetite, and chronic pain are all common.
 For many widows, existing health conditions flare up, while new ones emerge.
 It’s as if our bodies carry the weight of our grief in ways we never anticipated.

 But understanding these risks isn’t about fear—it’s about empowerment.
+We can make changes that make a difference no matter what stage of widowhood we are in.

-Awareness and the Power to Protect Your Health
+Awareness: Power to Protect Your Health

 Awareness gives us the ability to make informed choices, advocate for ourselves, and seek (or even insist on) the support we need.